 Introduction to WKWebView

-In this tutorial, we will learn how to load url using WKWebView in swift language.
-WKWebView comes into existence in iOS 8.0, when Apple deprecated UIWebView and in its replacement launches new framework known as WebKit which contains WKWebView to allow developers to load web page url’s inside their apps.
+In this tutorial, we will learn how to load web URL using WKWebView in swift language.
+WKWebView comes into existence in iOS 8.0, when Apple deprecated UIWebView and as a replacement launches new framework known as WebKit which contains WKWebView to allow developers to load web page url’s inside their apps.
 WKWebView is somewhat similar to UIWebView but is more enhanced and powerful than UIWebView.

 Advantages of using WKWebView

-1. WKWebView runs on separate thread, this means separate memory is allocated to WKWebView, thus if WKWebView exceeds its memory then it only crash webview but bot the app.
+- WKWebView runs on separate thread, this means separate memory is allocated to WKWebView, thus if WKWebView exceeds its memory then it only crash webview but not the app.

 There are many more advantages of WKWebView but above two are important one in perspective of app developer.